muysengly/muysengly/README.md

 └── index.html
 ```

-In order to save your time, and to prevent you from missing some files when copying, we extract those files/configurations of the latest version of the **Chirpy** theme and the [CD][CD] workflow to here, so that you can start writing in minutes.
+In order to save your time, and to prevent you from missing some files when copying, we extract those files/configurations of the latest version of the **Chirpy** theme and the [CD][cd] workflow to here, so that you can start writing in minutes.

 ## Prerequisites